ArrakisFinance/v2-periphery/README.md

 # Vault V2 Router Spec

+TODO: refactor spec to latest.
+Leaving here as is for now.

 ## Router & Swap Executor

 **ArrakisV2Router** (aka router contract) receives the approval from the users, validate input data, stake/unstake, wrap eth into weth and transfer funds from user to ArrakisV2SwapExecutor.